-For someone who lives in London, and has done for about 15 years – it’s not very well covered on the blog at all.
-I’m trying to change that in 2017, but I may as well start now.
+For someone who lives in London, and has done for over 15 years – it’s not very well covered on the blog at all.
+I’m trying to change that this year, and I may as well start now.

 There’s something about where you live that everyone seems to recognise — you don’t appreciate what’s on your own doorstep.
 So, when I read other people’s content about London and how useful it is….how creative and inspiring it is, I scold myself a little because, well, I could do that too.
 I have the means: I live here.
 I have the time: I’m freelance.
 And I have a cute dog who is super portable and loves exploring.
 So there’s no excuse, right?

 Pin this for later:

 One of the things I always get asked by friends visiting London is this: Where should I stay?
 And that’s often the most overwhelming thing about planning any trip.

 Find the right location, and your trip elevates from good to awesome.
 Pick the wrong one, and you may never go back.
 Not always, of course, but often.
 So I thought I’d pour some of my, ahem, expertise into a post I can refer anyone asking that question to.
 Including you, dear reader!

 For those who live here, each neighbourhood has a personality and distinct characteristics but you’ll mostly hear locals identifying where they live by the geographical direction.
 You might be a South London type, or perhaps you live East.
 Maybe you think West is best, or are staunchly North.
 Either way, start with that before you dig deeper.

 - What are you planning on doing with your time?
 Are you wanting to live like a local, eschewing the ‘sights’ and tourists traps?